Page content

 The main purpose of the study is to give future students an insight into the University, including the teaching quality.
 The results of the survey are made available to the public to assist prospective students decide what and where to study through the Unistats website and also the University's online prospectus.
 The survey gathers views on the quality of teaching and student experience at the University from those who are leaving.
-The results are an essential part of the quality assurance framework for higher education and they also provide the University with information to enhance teaching quality, by supplementing internal feedback mechanisms.
+The results are an essential part of the quality assurance framework for higher education and they also provide the University with information to enhance teaching quality as part of our continuous quality enhancement cycle.

 Survey Information